New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec: derived} we explain the consequences of Theorem~\ref{theorem: bounds}: we investigate to which bounds it leads and relate these bounds to the literature.
 In Section~\ref{sec: symmetry} we explain how the symmetry can be used to significantly reduce the problem: we develop a full block-diagonalization.
 To do this, we use representation theory from the symmetric group and linear algebra.
-After that, we explain in Section~\ref{sec: betak} how our new relaxation~$\beta_k$ of~$\alpha_k$ is defined, which is inspired by the symmetry reduction.
-We give a combinatorial desciption of the vectors which underly the block-diagonalization of~$\beta_k$.
+After that, we explain in Section~\ref{sec: betak} how our new relaxation~$\beta_m$ of~$\alpha_m$ is defined, which is inspired by the symmetry reduction.
+We give a combinatorial desciption of the vectors which underly the block-diagonalization of~$\beta_m$.
 Finally, in Section~\ref{sec: computation} we give details about our computations.
-Here we explain how~$\beta_k$ can be computed in practice: we formulate the dual semidefinite program which has many linear constraints and only one small matrix block which is required to be positive semidefinite.
-We solve the semidefinite program without the linear constraints, and iteratively add the most violated constraint, until no constraints are violated anymore.
-In this way, we are able to compute~$\beta_k$ for~$k \leq 13$ up to high precision on a desktop computer.
+Here we explain how~$\beta_m$ can be computed in practice: using the dual description in combination with an iterative procedure, we are able to compute~$\beta_m$ for~$m \leq 13$ up to high precision on a desktop computer.